 - Isolation prevents the crossing of streams.
-It makes sure that, in the case of multiple transactions happening at once, each transaction is treated as if it's the only one happening in the database.
+It ensures that, in the case of multiple transactions happening at once, each transaction is treated as if it's the only one happening in the database.
 Nobody gets their information mixed up with other people’s information.

-- Durability requires the database to be durable enough to hold onto all the latest transactions even if there is a system failure.
-Again, there are very practical reasons for requiring such durability from a database.
-If you make a money transfer and the database goes down ten minutes later, how would you know that you have to make the transfer all over again?
+- Durability requires the database to be durable enough to hold onto all the latest transactions, even if there is a system failure.
+Again, there are practical reasons for requiring such durability from a database.
+If you make a money transfer and the database goes down ten minutes later, how would you know you must make the transfer again?
 Having such strict requirements prevents confusion on the end users’ side.

 Data integrity is the practice of verifying that all the latest data is updated everywhere.
 There are four individual parts that combine to confirm that the data has integrity.
 For a high level of data integrity, a QA tester must confirm that: